 What they fail to consider before referring to their detractors as fake people is that most Comicgaters use multiple sock puppet accounts.
 Rarely do Comicsgaters post things using their real names.

 This is a perfect example:

-one of the minor lieutenants a Rear Admiral in the Comicsgate command hierarchy.
+TheUmbrellaGuy is one of the minor lieutenants in the Comicsgate command hierarchy.
 He has a YouTube channel and he regularly appears on Ethan Van Sciver’s Comicsgate live streams.
 Mr. Van Sciver claims to own the term “Comicsgate” and because of this claim, when he’s not decapitating a metal Rose Tico figure with a pair of bolt cutters, decides who and who isn’t Comicsgate.